Wolf warriors and a 'crazed hyena': French researcher 'not intimidated' after clash with China envoy

-Category: World Hits: 7After a diplomatic incident that began on social media, France's foreign ministry summoned China's envoy to Paris on Monday over a flurry of "unacceptable" insults the embassy levied against a French academic on Twitter.
+Category: World Hits: 9After a diplomatic incident that began on social media, France's foreign ministry summoned China's envoy to Paris on Monday over a flurry of "unacceptable" insults the embassy levied against a French academic on Twitter.
 China specialist Antoine Bondaz, who had not been sparing in his criticism of Beijing online, landed in the Chinese embassy's social media cross-hairs after tweeting about Taiwan.
 Bondaz was called a "small-time thug", an "ideological troll" and a "crazed hyena".
 FRANCE 24 spoke with the researcher about the unprecedented incident.

 Read more https://www.france24.com/en/europe/20210323-wolf-warriors-and-a-crazed-hyena-french-researcher-not-intimidated-after-clash-with-china-envoy